 Swiss Transfer Ticket

 This transfer ticket is valid from the Swiss border or from a Swiss airport to your final destination and back.
 The Swiss Transfer Ticket is probably the best deal, if you spend your holidays in one location.

 With the Swiss Card you get the same as with the Swiss Transfer Ticket plus unlimited tickets at half price.
 The Swiss Card is valid for one month and ideal for holidays in one specific region.

 Source: Swiss Pass Information

-The fourth important thing to remember is that, in the wake of enthusiasm don’t plan for too many mountain tops – especially on consecutive days.
-The first day you are full of energy and take too many photos only to get disillusioned in the next few days.
-Mix and match your attractions such that they always keep you interested.
+The fourth important thing to remember is that, in the wake of enthusiasm don’t plan for too many mountain tops – specially on consecutive days.
+The first day you take too many photos only to get disillusioned in next few days.
+Mix and match your attractions such that they keep you always interested.

-Having said that, a typical question after your recent vacation is, “So what did you do there?”
-Or “How was your vacation?”, “Where did you stay?”
-“Can you please share details about… “.
-To address all those queries further in this blog, I will try to summarize my vacation plan as a guideline to all potential visitors.
+Having said that, a typical question after your recent vacation is, “so what did you do there?”
+Or “how was your vacation?” , “Can you please share details about… “.
+To address all those queries further in this blog, I will try to summarize my vacation plan as guideline for potential visitors.
 All those interested can take excerpts out of it… No copyrights !! ;) Please note all those party kind of people – interested in night life – will be disappointed hence I warn not to read further.